mdavis-xyz/mdavis.xyz/pages/solar-tilt/content.md

 These are pretty rough simulations, only using the trigonometry of the sun position.
 I've neglected diffuse light, weather and some atmospheric effects.
 Given how substantial the results are in the simplified model, I expect the overall story would remain the same with more sophisticated modelling.

-The code for the simulations is available [on GitLab](https://gitlab.com/MatthewDavis/solar-tilt#).
+The code for the simulations is available [on GitLab](https://github.com/mdavis-xyz/masters-thesis).
-This work is part of my masters thesis, which is ongoing at the time of writing.
+This work is part of my masters thesis, which is written up more formally [here](../masters-thesis).